benschau/WinWM/README.md

 ### Installation

-Currently WIP; currently, you can build this solution locally on Windows using Visual Studio.
+Currently WIP; you can build this solution locally on Windows using Visual Studio.

 ### Usage